Diagnosis of Infertility

 Another sperm parameter that is being used by some reproductive endocrinologists is the sperm DNA fragmentation assay.
 Recent research indicates that sperm quality influences not only rates of fertilization, but also subsequent embryo development.
 The markers of sperm quality used to predict pregnancy outcomes are not parameters included in standard semen analysis (sperm concentration, motility, and morphology) but rather the results of a sperm DNA integrity assay (SDIA).
 SDIA measures DNA damage in sperm reported as DNA fragmentation index (DFI) and high DNA staining (HDS).

 The mechanism by which damaged sperm DNA affects pregnancy outcomes is not known.
 Testing is indicated for male partners in couples who have a history of unexplained infertility, poor embryo quality after in vitro fertilization (IVF), implantation failure after IVF, recurrent chemical or occult pregnancy loss, or recurrent early spontaneous abortions.

 Damaged DNA in the single sperm cell that fertilizes a female egg can have a major impact on fetal development and on the health of the offspring.
 Recent studies indicate the following:

-- Sperm DFI of 16–29%—good to fair fertility potential
+- Sperm DFI of 16–29 percent—good to fair fertility potential

-- Sperm DFI greater than 30%—low to poor fertility potential
+- Sperm DFI greater than 30 percent—low to poor fertility potential

 Semen samples that contain greater than 30% denatured DNA may result in few pregnancies through fertilization using IVF or ICSI.
 At this time, there is no medical or surgical treatment for this condition.
 Acupuncture, herbal medicine, and anti-oxidant therapies have produced the best results.